Partially Observable Markov Decision Process Modelling for Assessing Hierarchies: POMDP Specification

 \subsubsection{Value Function}

 The most commonly used objective that drives policy selection in an MDP is the value $V$ (discounted long term reward), s.t. $V \triangleq \sum_{t=0} \gamma^t R_t$ where $R_t$ is the reward obtained at time stamp $t$.
 Let use denote a policy by $\pi$.
 Solving a POMDP aims to maximise the value function, $V^\pi(b)$, corresponding to the cumulative expected reward \emph{over the beliefs}~\citep{singh1994learning}.
-In particular,
+In particular, $R_B(b, a) = \sum_{s} b(s)\sum_{s'}p(s'|s,a) R(s, a,s')$.
+It follows that the belief value function of a policy $\pi$ is given by